hapax/hapax.github.io/assets/simple-physics.md

   awesome and underappreciated.
 I introduce three simple napkin algorithms --- dimensional analysis, Fermi estimates, and random walks --- and use them to figure out why rain falls, the length of the
-  E. coli genome, and the mass of a proton (among many other things!).*
+  E. coli genome, and the mass of a proton (among many other things!).
+I'll finish by talking about ways to incorporate these into the classroom.*

 ### Contents